 - The patient is not seeking aggressive, curative treatment.

-- Agreement by the patient’s personal physician to continue managing the patient’s care.
+- Agreement by the patient’s primary physician that the patient is appropriate for hospice care.

 - The availability of a caregiver who is willing to take primary responsibility for providing care.